Worldline Formalism in Snyder Spaces: Generalized Snyder spaces

 The parameter $c$ does not enter in the commutation relations but is necessary in order to obtain a Hermitian operator for $\bar x_\mu$.
 In particular, in our case this yields $c=-i\left( s_1+\frac{D+1}{2}s_2\right)$.

 At this point one may follow one of two paths: to work with functions of the noncommutative operators or introduce a star product $\star$ that preserves the commutation relations \eqref{eq.commutation_relations}.
-Following the second path it is straightforward to obtain the following definition of the $\star$ product \cite{Mignemi}:
+Following the second path, it is straightforward to obtain the following definition of the $\star$-product of two plane waves \cite{Mignemi,Meljanac}:

 where we have introduced the functions